GoyoStach/Obsidian-Posts/Advise for life.md

 13. Make it a habit to do nice things for people who will never find out.
 14. Lend only those books you never care to see again.
 15. Never deprive someone of hope; it might be all they have.
-16. When playing games with children,let them win.
+16. When playing games with children, let them win.
 17. Give people a second chance, but not a third.
 18. Be romantic.
 19. Become the most positive and enthusiastic person you know.